You’ll agree that becoming a mom is scary.

 A family practitioner can look after your baby from birth to old age.
 They also have a better idea of the whole family’s overall health and medical history.

 Now to have a good idea of the decisions you’ll have to make for your baby after they are born.
 A lot of these you will already feel strongly about.
-Other decisions may require a bit more thought or discussion with your partner.
+Other choices may require a bit more thought or discussion with your partner.

 Remember to write your preferences down in your birth plan.
-This way your caregivers will know your preferences for baby.
+This way your caregivers will know your choices for baby.
 It can help them prepare or make them aware of your religious or cultural needs during labor and delivery.